Skip to main content

 1. POLICY

-Salt Lake Community College recognizes the importance of naming opportunities for its facilities and spaces as well as its academic, athletic, and other features and programs.
-The college will accept named gifts and honorary names as a means to recognize people or organizations that have made notable contributions, service or association with the college.
-These naming actions should not detract from the institution’s values, dignity, integrity, or reputation, or deviate from the college masterplan.
+Salt Lake Community College recognizes the importance of naming opportunities for its facilities and programs.
+The college will accept named gifts and honorary names to recognize people or organizations that have made notable contributions, service or association with the college.
+These naming actions should not detract from the institution’s values, dignity, integrity, or reputation, or deviate from the college master plan.
 This policy outlines the procedures for naming these spaces and features.

 2. REFERENCES

-2. Delegation of Responsibilities to the President and Board of Trustees, Utah State Bd. of Regents r.
+2. Delegation of Responsibilities to the President and Board of Trustees, Utah State Bd. of Higher Education r.
 220

 3. DEFINITIONS

-1. Benefactor: Any individual, family or organization, which has provided financial contribution or non-financial support to the college.
+1. Benefactor: Any individual, family or organization that has provided financial contribution or non-financial support to the college.

 2. Facility: Any college structure or part of a structure, location, open space, or other feature of the college campus or other property under the college’s control.